Solar power

 Both wind power and solar power have advantages and disadvantages.

-• Cost: Neither solar power nor wind power are cheap.
+Neither solar power nor wind power are cheap.
 A large array of solar panels is usually necessary to power a residential home (the number of panels required varies depending on your location and energy needs), adding to the cost.
-In both cases, expect an investment of several thousands of dollars if you want to power your entire home -- more likely somewhere between $10,000 and $20,000.
+With either form of energy, expect an investment of several thousands of dollars (more likely, tens of thousands of dollars) if you want to power your entire home.

 If you only need a small amount of power, then solar panels would be cheaper.